agentcommunity/AgentInterfaceDiscovery/packages/well-known-pages/README.md

 This package hosts `aid.txt` and `.well-known/aid.json` files for various services.
 It's designed to be deployed to Vercel and uses hostname-based routing to serve the correct files for each service's subdomain.

+These domains are not auto updated (yet) via script.

 ## Deployment to Vercel

 1.  **Create a new Vercel Project:**